Last updated on November 29th, 2023 by Jules Winnfield

 - Step 4: Pour hot water into the carafe just to get it warm and preheated.
 Cover the carafe and let it sit for a few minutes.

 - Step 5: While your waiting, measure out your coffee beans.
 Use only course ground.
 Whip out your manual grinder or electric grinder and get to work!
-If you don’t have a scale, you can use a level teaspoon to approximate how much coffee you need.
+If you don’t have a scale, you can use a level teaspoon to approximate how much coffee. you need.
 Use 3 g = 1 teaspoon as a good conversion.
+Want to find the perfect grinder for you?
+Check this article out.

 - Step 6: Pour out the water from your French press carafe.
 Dry it out.
 Add your coffee grounds.